DataDog/hiring-engineers/answers.md

 vim /etc/datadog-agent/checks.d/custom_agent_check.py
 ```

-The execution of the script requires a `.yaml` file defining the the collection interval:
+The execution of the script requires a `.yaml` file defining the collection interval:

 ```yaml
 init_config: